 - a.
 Land: The amount for land. - b.
 Land Improvements: Permanent improvements to the land. - c.
 Structures, Facilities, and Leasehold Improvements: The amount for structures and facilities, including buildings, structural components (such as air conditioning and heating units and any capital improvements made thereto), monuments, statutes, and memorials.
 Amounts include the capitalized costs of leasehold improvements made to facilities occupied by the Federal Government as the lessee. - d.
-ADP Software: The capitalized amount of internally developed or commercially acquired ADP software.

-SFFAS No. 10, Accounting for Internal Use Software, located at http://fasab.gov/accounting-standards/, requires the capitalization of the cost of internal use software whether it is commercial off- the shelf (COTS), contractor-developed or internally developed.
+ADP Software: The capitalized amount of internally developed or commercially acquired ADP software. - SFFAS No. 10, Accounting for Internal Use Software, located at http://fasab.gov/accounting-standards/, requires the capitalization of the cost of internal use software whether it is commercial off- the shelf (COTS), contractor-developed or internally developed. - e.
+Equipment: The amount of equipment such as machinery, automotive equipment, ADP equipment, and other non-expendable equipment and furniture that has been capitalized. - f.
+Other Personal Property: All other amounts pertaining to fixed assets that have been capitalized.